 In Memoriam

-The Fog honours the memory of the following past players, coaches, and supporters who have passed away; these people have impacted not only the team itself but also the wider LGBTIQ+ and rugby communities.
+The Fog honours the memory of the following past players, coaches, and supporters who have passed away; these people have impacted not only the team itself, but also the wider LGBTQIA+ and rugby communities.

 All supporters, players and friends of the team are welcome to join on 11 September.